CALSTOCK FERRY

 towards Gunnislake

-On alternating days, the ferry will leave near high tide for a trip upstream, passing the nature reserve at Calstock, and entering a part of the river which is seldom seen, as it has no road access, and often no footpath either.
+On selected days, including evenings, the ferry will make the trip upstream, passing the nature reserve at Calstock, and entering a part of the river which is seldom seen, as it has no road access, and often no footpath either.
 The banks become very steep and dramatic, as the river twists and becomes narrower, passing Morwhellham Quay and other remains of an industrial past.
 Wildlife, tranquility and natural beauty are now the main attractions.

 HISTORY